thejimmyg/gateway-lite/README.md

 never be accessible - all paths start with `/`, so `/v2/` would never be checked.

+Because a path is specifed for `"hello:8000/world"`, requests to `/` will go to `hello:8000/world/`.

 The third argument is optional, but if specified can have these keys:

 * `auth` - can be `false` (default) to mean no security is added or `true` to mean the user has to sign in with a credential in `users.json` to be able to access the route
-* `path` - specifies the target path for the downstream server, the default is to use the same path that the request was made with
 * `limit` - the maximum size of an incoming request specified in [bytes.js](https://www.npmjs.com/package/bytes) format